upkarlidder/hackerdojo-nlp/README.md

-# Train a speech-to-text model using Watson Studio
+# Train a Natural Language Classifier to categorise a message as SPAM or HAM

-IBM provides state of the art speech to text service conversion service.
-We will look at how to extend this service to custom domain model using transfer learning by training the existing AI model with new data in your domain.
-This hands-on workshop will walk you through a number of steps including
+We will build a classifier on IBM Cloud and Watson Studio that classifies an incoming message as HAM or SPAM.
+The steps will include

-1. Prepare audio and transcription data for training the Watson model.
+1. Prepare and prepress labelled data

-2. Use the Watson Speech to Text API to train on the new data.
+2. Create the model in IBM Studio and deploy it

-3. Deploy the new model on IBM Cloud and learn how to use it with the API in your custom application
+3. Use the model in a Jupypter Notebook

 Pre-requisites - Curious minds and your laptop to program on!
 Beginner developers are welcome!